stewalsh04/Bioinformatics-stuff/README.md

 I use this folder to store and share things that I have found useful within my bioinformatics and statistics work.

-- The folder containing the R scripts has a dependancy file and its own readme, simply install the packages within R studio.
+- The folder containing the R scripts has a dependency file and its own readme, simply install the packages within R studio.

 - The short DNA sequence pipeline has its own detailed Readme along with it's own installer script that should handle dependancies within conda.